Mobile Marketing by guest-writer September 13, 2012

 4 Mobile Marketing Strategies for Latecomers

 Smartphones have taken over.
 A phone is no longer simply a device that you can contact someone on.
 That seems all too primitive.
 Any mobile device has become an extension of you.
-Your “superhero” abilities all assembled in your hands.
+Your “superhero” abilities are all assembled in your hands.
 The way I see it, your smartphone does offer you superhero abilities.

-With a single app and in a matter of seconds you are able to accurately know the weather forecast for the next 7 days quicker than loading a website.
-Heck, you could even have an app listen to what song is currently playing and it will give you the name, artist and album of the track (Don’t Forget the Lyrics gameshow will never be the same).
+With a single app and in a matter of seconds, you can accurately know the weather forecast for the next 7 days quicker than loading a website.
+You could even have an app listen to what song is playing, and it will give you the track’s name, artist, and album (Don’t Forget the Lyrics gameshow will never be the same).
 There are thousands of apps to suit your needs and personality.
-Ultimately these are the key ingredients as to why mobile is being noticed as the next big landscape to cultivate and profit from.
+Ultimately these are the key reasons mobile is being noticed as the next big landscape to cultivate and profit from.

 Only you can assess how important mobile marketing is to your business and projects.
-As it stands, it is not an all or nothing market to decide on.
-However, starting to follow the trend now will help you in keeping ahead of your competitors.
+As it stands, it is not an all-or-nothing market to decide on.
+However, following the trend will help you keep ahead of your competitors.

 You are likely to pursue the sustainability of mobile marketing before drawing up a fully-fledged mobile strategy.
 And so you should.
 However, on the other end of the spectrum, you cannot simply just wait for the trends to settle and follow what has been achieved.
 Facebook’s rise and fall is a perfect example… If you jumping on the bandwagon now, you have, in all probability, missed the peak.